 Step Two: The Only Grower with All Products 100% Non-GMO Project Verified

 Pines/Cerophyl is also the only grower of greens with all products Non-GMO Project Verified, including our alfalfa.
-So far, GMO cereal grass does not exist.
-Alfalfa, however, is an “at-risk” crop.
+So far, GMO cereal grass does not exist so it is easy to be verified for them; however Alfalfa is an “at-risk” crop.

 Step Three: The Only Sustainable Grower that Does Not Destroy the Ogallala Aquifer

-As a company founded on respect for the planet, our team is strongly the loss of the Ogallala Aquifer.
+As a company founded on respect for the planet, our team is opposes the loss of the Ogallala Aquifer.
 That “fossil water” took tens of thousands of years to accumulate.
-Now, farmers using poisons to grow crops, have contaminated it, including the other Kansas grower of greens..
-For more than 70 years they have pumped water from the Ogallala to grow pesticide-based alfalfa.
+Now, farmers using poisons to grow crops, have contaminated it.
+For more than 70 years they have pumped water from the Ogallala to grow pesticide-based alfalfa and other thirsty crops.

-Pines/Cerophyl is the ONLY grower of wheatgrass, barley grass, oat grass, rye grass, kale and alfalfa powders to not use irrigation.
-That’s because we grow those crops in regions that receive plenty of rainfall.
+None of our wheat grass, barley grass, oat grass, rye grass and alfalfa powders are grown using irrigation.
+We grow crops in appropriate regions that receive plenty of rainfall.

 Step Four: The Only Grower Using Modern Machines to Harvest Green Ingredients

 Our modern machines have a storage tank that can be steam cleaned.
-It is a much more sanitary version than the original design from 1948.
-Unlike the animal feed design, Heston’s new harvest machine prevents the problem of dust and grease in the food product.
+This makes them a much more sanitary version than the original design from 1948.
+Unlike the animal feed design, this food grade harvest machine keep the product stored away from dust and grease.

 Step Five: The Only Grower with Modern Facilities Built for Organic Human Food